-Participants were required to be 65 years and over, registered partially sighted or blind under UK and Scottish certification standards, and living in the Edinburgh region or use its public transport system frequently.
-All participants were informed of the study through a verbal explanation of the participant information sheet and consent form, and verbal consent was obtained and recorded separately.
-Interviews were transcribed and cleaned manually using verbatim-style transcription \citep[see][]{McMullin2023}.
+One participant is aged 60--70 and the remaining 70--80; all are registered as fully blind under UK and Scottish certification standards, with one participant developing vision impairment in later life and the remaining with congenital blindness.
+They reside within the Edinburgh region including both central and peripheral areas.
+All participants are informed of the study through a verbal explanation of the participant information sheet and consent form, and verbal consent was obtained and recorded separately.
+Interviews are transcribed and cleaned manually using verbatim-style transcription \citep[see][]{McMullin2023}.

-Interviews targeted their experiences with public transport, including specific challenges or barriers, familiarity with technology, and perceptions and expectations of AI-based solutions.
-Questions are adapted from multiple studies, including \citet{wong2025olderadults} and \citet{Shehri2022}.
+Interviews target public transport experience, with questions adapted from multiple studies, including \citet{wong2025olderadults} and \citet{Shehri2022}.
 Our research involves vulnerable participants and Level 3 ethics approval was granted by the university's corresponding ethics committee.
-Guidance on data retention and GDPR compliance was followed and detailed in the participant information sheet.
-Participants were informed of the study's purpose and how their responses would be used, and any personal information that could be traceable to participants was redacted in the transcripts.
+More precise demographics or locations are not reported to protect participant anonymity, in line with the University of Edinburgh's ethics and data protection regulations.
+Participants are informed of the study's purpose and any traceable personal information is redacted from transcripts.